KyleMardell/freeflow-app/README.md

 - [Sign up desktop](/docmedia/screenshots/signup-desk.png)

 #### Home page / Projects list
-When a user logs in they are directed to the project list which is used as the logged in home page.
-This displays a list of all the currently active or draft projects, each of which displays basic information about the project and can be clicked to go to the projects details page.
-I wanted the logged in home page to be a quick way to view and access all of a users projects and as project managements is the core function of the app, I did not want to clutter the home page with anything unnecessary.
-By creating such a simple home page, the user can easily understand how to create and view projects without the need for instruction.
+When a user logs in, they are directed to the project list, which serves as the logged-in home page.
+This page displays a list of all currently active or draft projects, each showing basic information about the project and linking to the project's details page.
+I wanted the logged-in home page to provide a quick way to view and access all of a user's projects.
+Since project management is the core function of the app, I chose not to clutter the home page with unnecessary elements.
+By keeping the home page simple, users can easily understand how to create and view projects without needing instructions.

-When a user first signs up to the app a message showing there are no projects is displayed until a project is created.
+When a user first signs up for the app, a message indicating that there are no projects is displayed until a project is created.

 ![Projects list populated mobile](/docmedia/screenshots/project-list-populated-mob.png) ![Projects list empty mobile](/docmedia/screenshots/project-list-empty-mob.png)